-Good news: You can add ultra-short-term bond funds to your arsenal of potential choices.
+Good news: You can also add ultra-short-term bond funds to your arsenal of potential choices.

 It’s important to stick to ultra-short-term bonds, Clark says, because the time frame lowers your risk as interest rates rise.
 You could still lose money, though — especially in the short term.

-For example, with heavy discussion of potential Fed rate hikes, the Vanguard ultra-short-term bond index fund was down nearly 0.6% through the first 53 days of 2022.
+For example, with a flurry of Fed rate hikes, the Vanguard ultra-short-term bond index fund fell more than 0.5% in a highly unusual 2022.

 “The odds that you would lose money over a three, four, five-year period in an ultra-short bond fund — I mean, you’d have to be the unluckiest soul out there to lose money over that period of time,” Clark says.